Software-Improvement-Group/sigridci/docs/capabilities/portfolio-objectives.md

 From this point onwards, the system-level override will be the only one in effect, and this particular system will not be affected by the portfolio-level target.
 Once the developers finish their work, they no longer require the objective to be there, so, they remove it.
-Upon removing it, the system-level override disappears, and, simultaneously, the portfolio-level objective comes into effect again, making the newly revamped system to be subjected to the higher quality standard set by the portfolio-level objective.
+Upon removing it, the system-level override disappears, and, simultaneously, the portfolio-level objective comes into effect again, making the newly revamped system subjected to the higher quality standard set by the portfolio-level objective.